Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/tableau.markdown

 **To download and install the Easysoft ODBC-JDBC gateway:**

-1. Log in to the Easysoft web site: {{%exurl "link""http://www.easysoft.com/cgi-bin/account/login.cgi"%}}

-	{{%infosign%}} If this is your first time working with Easysoft, first follow the instructions to register and create your Easysoft user account.
+1. Log in to the Easysoft web site: {{%exurl "link""http://www.easysoft.com/cgi-bin/account/login.cgi"%}}.
+(If this is your first time working with Easysoft, first follow the instructions to register and create your Easysoft user account.)

 1. {{%exurl "Download ""https://www.easysoft.com/products/data_access/odbc_jdbc_gateway/index.html"%}} the gateway from the Easysoft website.
 1. Install the gateway on your local machine.